 We edit and remove material that is in violation of one of our eleven rules -- almost always for unofficial news violations -- move posts and threads to appropriate forums, remove duplicate posts, merge threads on the same topic, and split threads when necessary.
-We clean up obvious formatting issues if we see them.
+We clean up obvious formatting and readability issues if we see them.
 We've also started to remove or edit down a lot of extensive quotes, now that so many people read on tablets and phones, since it takes so long to scroll.
-We may note in the post if we've edited it (and for what reason.)
-We document and archive moderator correspondence regarding policy issues.
+We may note in the post if we've edited it (and for what reason), but mostly, we won't.

 If your post "disappeared," be sure you're logged in, click the little down triangle/arrow to the right of your name, and then click the Find member's posts link from the Profile Page that opens.
 (If you have a lot of posts, this could take a few seconds to load.)
 On the Search Results Page, you'll be able to see your post list.
 The forum in which it now appears is listed at the bottom of the post.
 If you click the thread title in the upper left of the post, you'll navigate to the post.
 If the post doesn't appear on the list, check your PM mailbox or email.
 If you still have a question, send a PM or email to a Moderator or Administrator.
 If you are a New Member, send an email to us using the "Contact Us" link at the top right of each page.

 If your first post is in violation, or we find that your posting pattern is questionable, we will put you on "Moderated," a status that is not public-facing, but means that your posts must be reviewed by a Moderator before they are "published" to the board, edited and published, or deleted.

 - For new posters, we do this to be sure you don't re-post until you've seen our email, and once we get confirmation that you understand the policy and intend to follow it in future posts, we'll remove you from "Moderated" status.